 While they can share a similar architecture (if both designed using VNFs and open hardware), the synergy between SD-WAN and SD-security goes much deeper—to the use case level.
 One of the main value propositions of SD-WAN is the ability to seamlessly include Internet connectivity alongside MPLS to create a hybrid and unified WAN.
 The obvious security downside of enabling direct Internet access (DIA) from each branch office is the requirement for strong security at each site, which can be costly and very difficult to manage effectively.

 With the emergence of SD-security, multi-layer security can be more easily integrated into an SD-WAN solution via software, which isn’t possible with a standalone appliance-based approach.

-The benefits for providers and enterprise IT teams alike is much simpler insertion of security into the branch to protect Internet access, far more timely service deployment and upgrades, and greatly reduced chances of one standalone network or security component breaking another one.
+The benefits for providers and enterprise IT teams alike is a much simpler insertion of security into the branch to protect Internet access, far more timely service deployment and upgrades, and greatly reduced chances of one standalone network or security component breaking another one.